-How does an SEC Whistleblower file an anonymous reward claim?
+How does an anonymous SEC Whistleblower file a reward claim?

 What is the SEC whistleblower program?

 As part of the Dodd-Frank Act, the U.S. Securities and Exchange Commission was required to establish a whistleblower rewards program.
-This program implements the law’s requirement that the SEC pay whistleblowers whose original information results in a sanction of $1 million or more a monetary reward.
+This program implements the law’s requirement that the Commission pay whistleblowers, including anonymous SEC whistleblowers whose original information results in a sanction of $1 million or more a monetary reward.